 Many companies I talk to stick with their incumbents for many years and are unable to bring in new carriers for a few lanes because the work required on the shipper side to vet the rate for the small amount of freight is deemed not worth it.
 With the RateLinx Modeling, the computer does all the work and does it very quickly.
 That’s why a 34% reduction for our client’s Truckload shipping was achievable using the right carriers in the right lanes for the right price.

 Don’t wait to start maximizing the efficiency and minimizing the cost of your shipping operations.
-I’d love to talk to you about how RateLinx can work for you, just send me an email and we’ll get the conversation started.
+I’d love to talk to you about how RateLinx can work for you, just contact us and we’ll get the conversation started.